castedo/bpdf-spec/doc.md

 The formal part of this specification is defined in terms of *criteria* and does not prescribe what criteria XML files must or should satisfy.
-However, to accurately claim that an XML file "satisfies all the criteria" of this specification, the XML file MUST satisfy all the criteria of this specification.

 Each formal criterion is a true or false statement for a given XML file.
 Each criterion is documented to facilitate communication about which criteria might not be satisfied in particular contexts.